y330/quicksum/README.md

 ## About <a name = "about"></a>

-Paste an article URL or a body of text, and we will generate a summary for you, clean and simple.
+Paste a body of text (i.e., an article, essay, etc.) and QuickSum will generate a summary of it for you.
+Coded using Svelte